t0ti20/Sign-Up_Application/README.md

 ## Building and Running

-`To build the Sign-Up application, follow these steps:  1.
-Clone the repository:`
+`To build the Sign-Up application, follow these steps:`

+1. Clone the repository:

 ```bash
 git clone https://github.com/your-username/sign-up-application.git
 ```

-1. Navigate to the project directory:
+2. Navigate to the project directory:

 ```BASH
 cd sign-up-application
 ```

-2. Create a build directory:
+3. Create a build directory:

 ```BASH
 mkdir build && cd build
 ```

-3. Generate the build files using CMake:
+4. Generate the build files using CMake:

 ```BASH
 cmake ..
 ```

-4. Build the application:
+5. Build the application:

 ```BASH
 cmake --build .